 - ¼ cup heavy cream

-- 2 tablespoons melted butter (plus more for garnish if desired)
+- 2 tablespoons melted butter, plus more to taste for optional garnish

 - ½ teaspoon salt

 - 1 tablespoon roughly chopped pistachios

 - Clean, peel, and cut parsnips into 2-inch chunks.

 - Meanwhile, combine cream with butter in a small saucepan over medium-low heat just to heat through.

 - Place parsnips back into a pot or bowl and mash.Note: Mashed parsnips have a rougher consistency than potatoes.
 If you want to rice them instead, you can.